Gabriel Moreno Player Props: Diamondbacks vs. Brewers

 Gabriel Moreno At The Plate

-- Moreno is batting .273 with eight doubles, two home runs and 12 walks.
+- Moreno has eight doubles, two home runs and 12 walks while hitting .267.

-- In 55 games played this year, he has hit a homer in only two of them.
+- In 56 games played this season, he has gone deep in only two of them.

-- Moreno has an RBI in 18 of 55 games this year, with multiple RBI in four of them.
-He has also driven in three or more of his team's runs in two contests.
+- Moreno has driven in a run in 18 games this year (32.1%), including four games with more than one RBI (7.1%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.